decentralizedintelligencenetwork/decentralizedintelligencenetwork.github.io/roadmap.md

 - Refine and expand the Whitepaper to reflect the latest advancements in the Doctelligence protocol and decentralized ecosystem. (✓)

 ### 📅 Presentations at Key AI & Blockchain Events
-- Engage with the community at global events like RDI Berkeley and NYC's DeAI events to discuss and share Doctelligence developments. (✓)
+- Engage with the community at global events like RDI Berkeley, NYC's DeAI events, and the AI & Blockchain Summit to discuss and share Doctelligence developments. (✓)

 ### 🧪 Prototype Development
 - Deploy live prototypes and conduct experiments on advanced computing clusters, ensuring optimal network performance for decentralized AI. (✓)